 I think I have to be honest here.
 Nordic courtiers have some of the lowest scores when it comes to foreigners making friends with locals.
 I believe it is true.

 I still cannot figure out how Finns make friends.

 When I ask, they tell me that it takes a long time.
 Some foreigners said they had spent months at (for example) a basketball team together to start speaking informally.

 In general, I guess I am too lazy to wait that long.
 However, I did make friends with some Finns who visited me over the years.

 Most of the friends I made are from University, Couchsurfing, Language exchange, and Expat meetings.
 They are expats or international students.

 For language exchange and making friends, I’d recommend Cafe Ligua.

 12. Places to hang out with friends

-You can try Molly Malones, Santa Fe and some bars in Kallio district.
-In summer, it is common to rent a cottage together, somewhere next to a lake or to go for picnics.
+You can try Molly Malones, Santa Fe, and some bars in the Kallio district.
+It is common to rent a cottage together in summer, somewhere next to a lake, or go for picnics.